East Coast Parkway

-The East Coast Parkway (Abbreviation: ECP) is an expressway that runs along the southeastern coast of Singapore.
-The expressway is approximately 16 km in length, and connects Singapore Changi Airport in the east to the Benjamin Sheares Bridge, in the south of the main island.
-It also connects to the Marina Coastal Expressway and has an interchange with the Pan Island Expressway at the Changi Flyover, about 1 km from the eastern end of the expressway.
-As of July 2022, it is the third-longest expressway in Singapore.
+The East Coast Parkway (Abbreviation: ECP) is a fully-controlled access expressway that runs along the southeastern coast of Singapore.
+It is approximately 16 km in length.
+As of July 2022, it is Singapore's third-longest expressway.
+The expressway serves a vital function by being the primary highway from the airport to the central area.

+The ECP connects Changi Airport in the east through the Benjamin Sheares Bridge to the Marina Bay and Central Business District areas in the south.

+The ECP connects to three other expressways, the Marina Coastal Expressway (MCE) and the Kallang-Paya Lebar Expressway (KPE) at the 14 kilometre mark, and to the Pan Island Expressway at the Changi Flyover, about 1 km from the end of the expressway.
+The ECP will also connect to the future North–South Corridor near the 15 kilometre mark.

 Unlike other expressways in Singapore whose abbreviation ends with 'E' for 'Expressway', the East Coast Parkway abbreviation ends with 'P' instead.

 The East Coast Parkway used to be directly connected to the AYE.
 However, with the opening of the MCE on 29 December 2013, a section of expressway after the Benjamin Sheares Bridge was truncated and another section at the Marina South area realigned and converted into an arterial road.

 The expressway, together with the MCE and the AYE could be interpreted as the southern east-west road in Singapore.